Parker Family Foundation

 -

 Glenn Parker's civic involvement: Glenn Parker serves on the board of the Massachusetts Budget and Policy Center and has been involved in Lexington, MA local government since 2007.
-Organizations working in Greater Boston public policy or education may encounter him through sector networks.
+Organisations working in Greater Boston public policy or education may encounter him through sector networks.

 -